thesadru/disnake/docs/api.rst

     .. attribute:: action_row

-        Represents the group component which holds different components in a row.
+        Represents the grop component which holds different components in a row.
     .. attribute:: button

         Represents a button component.